wucucu/notes/parallelprogramming.md

   Each JVM process starts with a **main thread**.

   To start additional threads:

   1. Define a Thread subclass.
   2. Instantiate a new Thread object.
-  3. Call *start* method on the Thread object.
+  3. Call `start` method on the Thread object.

-  The Thread subclass defines the code that the thread will eecute.
-The same custom *Thread* subclass can be used to start multiple threads.
+  The Thread subclass defines the code that the thread will excute.
+The same custom `Thread` subclass can be used to start multiple threads.

 ### 1.1.4.
 Example: Starting Threads